 “Guadalupe is part of France,” our French driver mentioned offhandedly yesterday on our Sancerre wine tour.
 “Same politics, same benefits, it’s basically mainland France in the Caribbean.”
-Damn, I thought, if Guadalupe is part of France, then my country list just dropped from 46 to 45.
+Damn, I thought, if Guadalupe is part of France, then my country count just dropped from 46 to 45.
 But wait- why am I counting anyway?

 A traveler’s bragging rights often include the number of countries they’ve visited.
 Not immune to metric competition, I started compiling my list a couple years ago.
 Among travelers, this number is a badge of honor.
 In a lifestyle where titles mean little, a single number can be cause for awe and help open up a conversation in a group of strangers.
-It can inspire blog readers to travel and incentivize the writer to keep going.
+It can inspire blog readers to travel and incentivize its writer to keep going.
 In essence, everyone’s trying to get their number up- including me.

 When on Remote Year in 2016, we all read about a 27-year old attractive blonde girl from Connecticut named Cassie dePecol who had set out to be the first woman to visit every country in the world in the shortest amount of time (18 months).
 She had sponsors to offset the cost (which Wikipedia lists as $111,000), and even planted trees to help offset the carbon footprint.
 She went by boat, car, train, helicopter, plane, foot, whatever it took, and potentially stopped in countries for moments before moving on to the next.

 We could argue whether she experienced any of those countries at all.
-As my friend Dan says, “You have to spend a full 12 hours in a country- along with 2 meals- to make it count.”
+As my friend Dan says, “You have to spend a full 12 hours in a country along with two meals to make it count.”
 And we could argue whether there really are 196 countries.
 (According to the UN, as of 2019, there are 195 sovereign states, including the Vatican City- which brings my number back up to 46, actually- and Palestine.
 But the Olympics recognizes 206 and the World Cup 211.
 A group like the Traveler’s Century Club lists 327.)
 In reality, stating a number doesn’t require that you experience anything.
 And as far as the number of countries go, it’s a moving target due to political and geographic adjustments.
 In the end, the number is just part of a story, certainly not all of it.

 What is the Real Goal?